 2. Take care of jurisdiction and licensing

 The second important concern that many therapists have is teletherapy's laws and regulations.
-The rules and policies for teletherapy across U.S. states. don’t match, so before starting out, you have to know for sure which legislation applies to your online practice.
+The rules and policies for teletherapy across U.S. states. don’t match, so before starting an online therapy practice, you have to know for sure which legislation applies to your online practice.

-You may be wondering how to start a telepsychology practice that will encompass multiple states.
+Starting a private psychology practice that will encompass multiple states is possible.
 Some states offer guest license provisions for up to 30 days in a year, making it easier for specialists to offer their services to those in need.
 You might also have to obtain an Interjurisdictional Practice Certificate (IPC) to get temporary permission to work with patients from other states.

 Additionally, to make sure your services are provided in accordance with all legal requirements, you need to: